MWATelescope/mwalib/README.md

 <br/>
 MWA library to read raw visibilities and metadata into a common structure. mwalib supports the existing "legacy" MWA correlator, as well as the in-development "MWAX" correlator.
-This library strives to provide a single interface to work will all incarnations of MWA correlator formats and abstract away the nitty gritty details about reading MWA data.
+This library strives to provide a single interface to work with all incarnations of MWA correlator formats and abstract away the nitty gritty details about reading MWA data.

 ## Usage via C
-In the `examples` directory, see `build.sh`, `mwalib-print-obs-context.c`, and `mwalib-sum-all-hdus.c` for examples of usage.
+In the `examples` directory, see `build_c_examples.sh`, `mwalib-print-obs-context.c`, and `mwalib-sum-all-hdus.c` for examples of usage.

 ## Usage via Python
 The primary Python interface to `mwalib` is [`pymwalib`](https://github.com/MWATelescope/pymwalib).

-There are also a couple of simple examples here; see `examples/mwalib-print-obs-context.py`, and `examples/mwalib-sum-all-hdus.py`.
+There are also a couple of simple examples Python scripts here that use mwalib's ffi interface instead; see `examples/mwalib-print-obs-context.py`, and `examples/mwalib-sum-all-hdus.py`.

 ## Usage in Rust